(This list has been updated for 2018.)

-A 10k run is a popular distance choice for a few reasons.
+A 10k run is a popular distance choice for many reasons.
 It’s a gateway for runners who eventually aspire to run half and full marathons; it gives you a glimpse of what longer races feel like.
-Even when you’re not racing, a 10K training run is an excellent workout distance to build stamina without beating down your feet.
+Even when you’re not racing, a 10K training run is an excellent workout distance to build stamina without testing the limits of your body.

 Running a 10K involves being on your feet anywhere between 30 minutes to a little over an hour.
 If you’re running sub-40, that means you’d want (not need, though) a shoe which feels fast.

-On the other hand, if finishing a 10K takes an hour or more, then you need a shoe which has enough cushioning to go.
+On the other hand, if finishing a 10K takes an hour or more, then you need a shoe which also has enough cushioning on tap.
 In other words, it has to be a running shoe which meets the speed+endurance requirements of a 10K run.

 If you’re wrapping up 10K runs in under 40 minutes, then perhaps you’d like to read our buyer’s guide for 5K races.
-Those models will do just fine for fast 10K races.
+Those models will do just fine for fast 10K paces.

 But for today’s list, we thought of cobbling up a list of recommended shoes which work for both categories of runners.
 So regardless of whether you’re running a 35 minute or an hour+ 10K, these shoes will do a splendid job.

 There’s another reason to consider this list.
-You can also use these shoes for half-marathons, a distance where thinner racing flats could be found lacking in cushioning.
+You can also use these shoes for half-marathons, a distance where thinner racing flats (otherwise suited for 5K races) could be found lacking in cushioning.

 Our selection criteria is rather straightforward.
 The shoes below have a good blend of cushioning and fast; in other words, they’re lightweight trainers with enough midsole to go the distance.

-Here’s our pick of ten best shoes for running a 10K, sorted in an alphabetical sequence:
+Here’s our pick of ten best shoes for running a 10K, sorted alphabetically:

-Also consider the Tempo 8 Boost if you like medial side support, or the adios 3 Boost if you want a shoe lighter than the Boston.
+Also consider the adizero Tempo 9 if you like greater medial side support, or the adios 3 Boost if you want a lighter shoe.